yonahforst/node-challenge-quote-server/README.md

 - Push your working server on your Github account
 - Read the following ideas for further work

-## Level 2 Challenge - allow quote _searches_!
+## Level 2 Challenge - respond from url with _parameter_!

 ### Overview

-In this level of the challenge you will allow the user of your quotes API to _search_ your list of quotes.
+In this exercise the user will send data trought the url.

-It should work with requests like this one:
+When the user changes the url like this:

 - `/quotes/search?term=life`
 - `/quotes/search?term=success`
 - `/quotes/search?term=miss`

+The server will respond with `life`, `success`, `miss`

 Extra (bonus) requirements:

 - bonus: make your search case-insensitive
-- bonus: make the search return matches on quote OR author text.
+- modificate the parameter before the server response

 ### Go ahead!